JorgeReneBustos/JorgeReneBustos/README.md

 ## 🚀 About Me

-I'm a **Frontend Developer Jr** focused on building clean, responsive, and user-friendly interfaces.
+I'm a **Frontend Developer Jr** focused on building clean, responsive, and user-friendly web interfaces.

-I’m currently training as a **Professional Front End Developer at UTN**, strengthening my skills through real projects and modern frontend tools.
+I’m currently training as a **Professional Front End Developer at UTN**, working with modern frontend tools and best practices through real-world projects.

-I come from an analytical background, which helps me write structured, maintainable code and continuously improve my solutions.
+I also have a strong analytical background, which helps me write structured, maintainable code and continuously improve my solutions.

 ---